jaysylvester/citizen/README.md

       </div>
     </body>
     </html>

-The view context is extended with `params` before the view is rendered, so you can reference anything within it as if it's local.

 citizen sends HTML to the client by default, but you can also return JSON and JSONP with no extra work on your part.